CURRENT & PAST PROJECTS

 Humans and Organs on Chips: Translational Medicine & the Politics of Biomedical Innovation

-In the wake of concerns about the translation from bench research to bedside therapies, new technologies, actors, and fields have come to the fore, offering new tools that illuminate the biotechnological imaginary that marks 21st century science.
+In the wake of concerns about the translation from bench research to bedside therapies in biomedical research, new technologies, actors, and fields have come to the fore, offering new tools that illuminate the biotechnological imaginary that marks 21st century science.
 Organ chips, a group of these new tools, are microfluidic devices made to model human organs.
 The hype surrounding these technologies paints a desirable future: one in which non-human animals are no longer the requisite tools of biomedical research, pharmaceuticals are developed faster and at a lower cost, and people have access to therapeutics that are tailored to their personalized health needs.
 In a time when many aspects of biomedicine are being transformed, biotechnological advances are not only changing health care practices, they are also remaking biomedical research.
-This dissertation investigates our current moment in biomedicine in which the utility, value, and constitution of models long-used in biomedical research are being renegotiated.
+This book project investigates our current moment in biomedicine in which the utility, value, and constitution of models long-used in biomedical research are being renegotiated.

 Pandemic Science: The Disruptions to Laboratory Life Study

 Following the closure of research laboratories during the COVID-19 pandemic, I conducted an interview-based study to understand how disruptions impacted lab workers.
 I conducted semi-structured, in-depth interviews with biomedical research trainees (advanced doctoral students and postdocs) who spend 70% or more of their daily work time (pre-pandemic) at the bench, over an 8-month time period.
 Initial interviews (T1) were conducted in September-October 2020 (n=39), approximately six months into the pandemic.
 Follow up interviews (T2) were conducted in February-March 2021 (n=36), approximately six months following the first interview.
-This second time point was approximately one year after early cases of COVID-19 were reported in the United States, and 11 months following widespread shut downs.
+This second time point was approximately one year after early cases of COVID-19 were reported in the United States, and eleven months following widespread shut downs.
 This study documented workers' experience of disruptions and how the nature of scientific work itself -- that is, decisions around experimental design, research processes, and team science -- were changing in the wake of the pandemic.
 A manuscript based on this project (currently under review), shows that the "new normal" that emerged during the pandemic was marked by emergent stratifications and inequities in access to sufficient lab time, increased stress regarding productivity, and exacerbated frustrations with the culture of academic science.
 Combined with the working conditions, the loss of sociality in scientific work amplified existing social inequities in the workplace ultimately resulted in workers' estrangement from science itself.
-Read more about lab workers' experience during the pandemic here.

 Beyond BMI: Conceptualizing Health in the 'Obesity Epidemic'